 Emergency Support Services (ESS) provides short-term emergency support (typically 72 hours) to British Columbians who are impacted by disasters.
-Assistance includes shelter, food, clothing, emotional support, and family reunification.
+Assistance includes basic supports such as accommodation, food, clothing, and other temporary supports.

 ESS is a provincial program administered on the North Shore by North Shore Emergency Management.